Andrew Cuomo: Secretary of Housing and Urban Development

-According to libertarian author and critic James Bovard, Cuomo was obsessed with changing HUD's image, as Cuomo declared, "The PR is the important thing I do...
+According to author and critic James Bovard, Cuomo was obsessed with changing HUD's image, as Cuomo declared, "The PR is the important thing I do...
 Eighty percent of the battle is communications."
 He championed a new program called Community Builders, created without appropriation by Congress, for 800 new HUD employees with computers to be paid as much as $100,000.
 In a June 16, 1999, speech, Cuomo declared that one purpose of the program was to fight against HUD's abolition.
 In August 1999, Community Builders distributed a letter to community groups to fight against proposed tax cuts.
 One HUD official declared that Community Builders was seen as "Democratic ward heelers who act as a pipeline between Democratic city officials, party leaders, and the administration and the Democratic National Committee."

 In 1998, Clinton-appointed HUD inspector general Susan Gaffney testified to a Senate committee that she was the victim of "'escalating' attacks on her office by Cuomo and 'his key aides,' including cooked-up charges of racism, insubordination, malfeasance, and general dirty-dealing".
 In 1999, Gaffney's office concluded that "most (15 out of 19) Community Builders' goals were activities rather than actual accomplishments" and that Cuomo's initiatives "had a crippling effect on many of HUD's ongoing operations".
 Gaffney retired in May 2001, shortly after the department reached a $490,000 settlement with a black employee who had accused her of racial discrimination in passing him over for a promotion.

 Prior to Cuomo's tenure, HUD was routinely included on the General Accounting Office's biannual watch list of government programs whose poor management made them prone to fraud.
 During his time in office, two of HUD's four main departments were removed from the GAO list.
 In addition, the department cut 15 percent of its staff as part of a Cuomo initiative to streamline its operations.

 Private sector

-From 2001 to 2006, Cuomo was not in government.
-He worked at the Fried Frank law firm from 2001 to 2004 and later the Island Capital real estate firm.
+Cuomo worked at the Fried Frank law firm from 2001 to 2004 and later the Island Capital real estate firm.

 2002 New York gubernatorial election

-Cuomo first ran for the Democratic nomination for the New York governor seat in 2002.
+Cuomo first ran for the Democratic nomination for New York governor in 2002.
 He was initially the favorite for the nomination and led in fundraising and polls, but his campaign took serious damage after a gaffe.
 Speaking about the aftermath of the September 11 attacks, Cuomo said, "Pataki stood behind the leader.
 He held the leader's coat.
 He was a great assistant to the leader.
 But he was not a leader.
 Cream rises to the top, and Rudy Giuliani rose to the top."
 His remarks were widely derided; even his father, former governor Mario Cuomo, later admitted it was a blunder.

-On the eve of the state convention, Cuomo withdrew from consideration after concluding that he had little chance of support against the favored party candidate, State Comptroller Carl McCall.
+On the eve of the state convention, Cuomo withdrew after concluding that he had little chance of defeating the favored party candidate, State Comptroller Carl McCall.
 McCall went on to lose the general election to incumbent George Pataki.